 More features: stainless steel-lined ThermoBlock heating system, 15 bar power pump, self-locking filter holder, removable stainless drip tray

 We enlisted this machine because of its versatility – while you can make your ordinary espresso, you can also make a cappuccino.
 It has dual frothers that allow you to make latte and cappuccino, which have the distinct flavor and aroma of the same type of coffee served in premium cafes.

 What do we love about it?
-First, the machine comes with a thermoblock heating system that guarantees that your coffee is served hot.
+First, this home barista machine comes with a thermoblock heating system that guarantees that your coffee is served hot.
 In addition, it has separate frothers for making lathe and cappuccino.
 We also like that the machine automatically goes off if not in use for 2 hours and has a removable drip tray that aids its cleaning.

 What shortcomings did we find?
 At times, coffee grounds have to be pushed.
 Brewing coffee with the Capresso EC100 Espresso Machine takes a bit more work than necessary.
 To get the best from your coffee flavor, you need to add more effort by pushing the tamper that comes with it.
 Some users also noted the frothing wand’s length could have been a little longer.

 We know how important it is to make that small shot of espresso delicious.
 One wrong aspect of the machine and it can lead to a few not-so-happy mornings.
-To help you pick out the best semi-automatic espresso machine, read on!
+To help you pick out the quality machines, read on!

 If you’ve decided to go with the semi-automatic option, you know at this point what you like.

 However, even though you’ve already chosen to go semi-automatic, you might not know which brand to choose.
-This guide can help you based on the various features and which are important in brewing that perfect cup of Joe.
+This guide can help you find out the various features which are important in brewing that perfect cup of Joe.

 If you’ve never owned a semi-automatic espresso machine before, you might not know exactly how to work one—which can be a real drag when trying to churn out the perfect cup of coffee.